 The short Nordic days are gradually becoming brighter, but sometimes the seemingly slow change can make one feel tired.
 We make up for it with bright colours: sunny yellows and the greens of spring flowers and nature awakening from its winter sleep.
 You will find these motifs in many vintage coffee cups, glasses, and plates, for example: Marimekko Primavera based on a design made by Maija Isola in 1974.
 Did you know that Esteri Tomula also designed a flower pattern called Primavera as early as 1966?
 Both of them have been aptly named after the Latin word for spring.

-Like the folk of Moominvalley, Finns slowly wake up to spring and begin to actively go out with or visit friends.
+Like the folk of Moominvalley, Finns slowly wake up to spring and begin to actively go out or visit friends.
 Our spring selection has some seasonal Moomin mugs.
-Don’t forget to check out the bundle offers if you want to buy one for you and your friend!
+Don’t forget to check out the bundle offers, if you want to buy one for you and your friend!
 Spring is of course also a time for falling in love.
 With whom would you share an unforgettable coffee moment?
 Check out our Coffee for Two ideas.
 We have lots of great gift ideas for men, such as stylish vintage glasses.

-Palm Sunday (28.3.) marks the beginning of the Easter festivities., Children give out cheerfully decorated flowering pussywillow branches, which are meant to bless homes, provide good harvests, and bring all-round good luck for the coming season!
+Palm Sunday (10.4) marks the beginning of the Easter festivities., Children give out cheerfully decorated flowering pussywillow branches, which are meant to bless homes, provide good harvests, and bring all-round good luck for the coming season!
 These branches, displayed in a large flower vase, are the focal point of Easter home decor.

 Your shopping cart is empty